whatwg/web-history/README.md

   Opera, and Safari).

-- [Ajax: A New Approach to Web Applications](http://www.adaptivepath.com/ideas/essays/archives/000385.php) by Jesse James Garrett (coining the term <i>Ajax</i> to describe the use of XHR in modern Web applications).
+- [Ajax: A New Approach to Web Applications](http://www.adaptivepath.com/ideas/essays/archives/000385.php) by Jesse James Garrett (coining the term *Ajax* to describe the use of XHR in modern Web applications).

 ## 2005-03 to 2005-05